 With all of the “identifiers” collected across martech platforms, identity resolution is crucial to creating a true customer identity.
 Users give consent to companies to collect identifying information like email addresses and device IDs.
 Companies then use this information to connect these individuals to other data points using matching algorithms.
 The benefit for customers is that they can receive more personalized experiences from brands.

-Martech and data regulations
+Martech and data protection laws

 So how can CDPs and identity resolution continue to produce results in an age of strict data privacy regulations?
 We have discussed at varying levels of detail both the EU’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 We believe it’s worth some time to frame these laws in the context of martech because they both regulate the business use of personal identifying information (PII).